Talofa lava! Kia orana! Malo e lelei! Fakaalofa lahi atu! Bula vinaka! Namaste! Malo ni! Halo ola keta! Mauri! Fakatalofa atu!

 The staff members linked above are also available to support postgraduate students in their respective fields.

-More specific support for our postgraduate students is provided collaboratively between the Pacific Islands Centre and the Pacific Islands Research and Student Support Unit (PIRSSU).
+More specific support for our postgraduate students is provided collaboratively between the Pacific Islands Centre and Va'a o Tautai – Centre for Pacific Health.

 The Pacific Islands Centre (PIC) holds monthly postgraduate seminars where students have the opportunity to share their work as well as discuss their experience with each other.